arunnabraham/reactphp-httpclient-retry-and-delay/README.md

-# Reactphp Http client Retry
+# Reactphp Http Client Retry
 Implementation of http retry and delay with ReactPHP